sriram0424/ECE51216-Project/README.md

 ##Examples
 *Some other useful information/ example outputs are included below.*
 ## Example DIMACS Format
+The SAT solver accepts CNF files in DIMCAC format.
 A valid CNF file in DIMACS format might look like this:  <br>
 <br>
 c This is a comment <br>
 p cnf 3 2 <br>